hawkinsw/CPPTimes/OOPIntro.md

 d.getYear(): 1
 ```

 Wohoo!
 We still don't quite have the old functionality back, though.
-We wanted to be able to declare/define an instance of a `Date` ADT and set it to a particular date all in one line.
+We wanted to be able to declare/define an instance of a `Date` and set it to a particular date all in one line.
 In order to do that we can write another constructor -- this one will take three parameters: the initial month, the initial day and the initial year.
 As we said earlier, constructors are declared/defined like normal member functions (with that odd exception that they have no return value and their name must match the name of the class).
-Therefore, the syntax for declaring/defining a constructor that take parameters should look very familiar.
+Therefore, the syntax for declaring/defining a constructor that takes parameters should look very familiar.

 ```C++
 class Date {